vandycknick/nvd.codes/content/posts/2020/2020-02-28-curl-tips-and-tricks.md

 cURL<cite>[1][1]</cite> (or curl as I will refer to it for the rest of the article) is an incredible tool and a worthy asset in your developer toolkit.
 Like every great craftsman, you as a developer deserve great tools.
 Granted curl can be daunting and seemingly tough to learn at first, I promise you its worth your investment.
 This is a write up of basic to more advanced tips and tricks that I accumulated of the years of reading blog posts, curl man pages, StackOverflow, ...

-He’s pretty set on beating your butt for sheriff.

 ## The basics 📓
 Let's start with some basic commands to get data from the server and also let's figure out how we can send data.
 Feel free to execute these commands step by step while you go through the article.